-Upon enrollment and for so long as he/she is enrolled, each Brescia University student is responsible to access a current copy of the University's student handbook, become familiar with its contents and comply with all policies, rules, regulations and procedures therein.
-Students who fail to comply with the information contained in the Student Handbook are subject to conduct sanction.
+Upon enrollment and for so long as he/she is enrolled, each Brescia University student is responsible for accessing a current copy of the University's student handbook, becoming familiar with its contents and comply with all policies, rules, regulations and procedures therein.
+Students who fail to comply with the information contained in the Student Handbook are subject to conduct sanctions.
 Ignorance of information in the Student Handbook is not an acceptable defense for violating policies.